Firstyear/prd-blog/blog_source/2019/12/18/packaging_vendoring_and_how_it_s_changing.rst

 checked for them.

 But overtime, conflicts started, and issues arose.
-A real turning point was ruby in debian/ubuntu where debian package maintainers (who are used to C) brought out the scapel and attempted to slice ruby down to "parts" that could be reused form a C mindset.
+A real turning point was ruby in debian/ubuntu where debian package maintainers (who are used to C) brought out the scalpel and attempted to slice ruby down to "parts" that could be reused form a C mindset.
 This led to a combinations of packages that didn't make sense (rubygems minus TLS, but rubygems requires https), which really disrupted the communities.